Earthgames/music_manager/README.md

 default_dir, the directory where the music without a directory name are put in

 tmp_dir, the directory where the music is downloaded in

+### Folder structure

+An example  of a folder structure.
+Note that the tmp folder does not have to be in the root directory

+.
+├── bgm
+│   └── description.toml
+├── j-pop
+│   └── description.toml
+├── other
+│   └── description.toml
+├── rock
+│   └── description.toml
+├── soul
+│   └── description.toml
+└── tmp

+A description.toml should be in every folder that can be used by the Music Manager the description has the following fields name, the name of the music that is in the folder description, a description of the music that is in the folder

+Note that the name field is not used when searching for a directory in the down subcommand.
+But shorts can be used to type less thus  `music_manager down youtube/link j` will result in it being moved to the j-pop folder